- 11 MB Cache

 - 16 Threads

-Enables dynamic provisioning of services as communication service providers extend network functions virtualization (NFV) to the network edge.
+Intel® Virtualization Technology (Intel® VT) enables dynamic provisioning of services as communication service providers extend network functions virtualization (NFV) to the edge.
+Supports for scalable performance and broad application compatibility across all points of the network.

 Deliver amazing flexibility, scalability, and agility with foundational technology building blocks that come with a virtualized, software-defined infrastructure—the agile, cloud-ready network architectures.